MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 Middleware is much like any other messaging middleware, comprising a linear set of components that are each executed in order, giving each a chance to operate on the activity.
 The final stage of the middleware pipeline is a callback to the turn handler on the bot class the application has registered with the adapter's *process activity* method.
 The turn handler is generally `OnTurnAsync` in C# and `onTurn` in JavaScript.

 The turn handler takes a turn context as its argument, typically the application logic running inside the turn handler function will process the inbound activity's content and generate one or more activities in response, sending these out using the *send activity* function on the turn context.
 Calling *send activity* on the turn context will cause the middleware components to be invoked on the outbound activities.
 Middleware components execute before and after the bot's turn handler function.
 The execution is inherently nested and, as such, sometimes referred to being like a Russian Doll.

-For more in depth information about middleware, see the [middleware topic](~/v4sdk/bot-builder-concept-middleware.md).
+The [middleware](~/v4sdk/bot-builder-concept-middleware.md) topic describes middleware in greater depth.

 ### The bot logic

 The bot contains the conversational reasoning or logic for a turn.
-The SDK provides a couple ways to organize the bot logic.
+The SDK provides a few ways to organize the bot logic.

 - Use an _activity handler_ and implement handlers for each activity type or sub-type your bot will recognize and react to.
+  - Use the _Teams activity handler_ to create bots that can connect to the Teams channel.
+(The Teams channel requires the bot to handle some channel-specific behavior.)
+- Use dialogs to manage a long-running conversation with the user.
   - Use an activity handler and a _component dialog_.
+Component dialogs use a sequence model for conversations.
   - Use a _dialog manager_ and an _adaptive dialog_.
+Adaptive dialogs use a flexible model for conversations to handle a wider range of user interaction.
+Your bot class can forward activities to the dialog manager directly or pass them through an activity handler first.
-- Implement your own bot class and provide your own structure.
+- Implement your own bot class and provide your own logic for handling each turn.

 ## The activity processing stack